pscally1005/pscally1005.github.io/_posts/draft/2026-06-15-inulin-syrup.markdown

 - Let the syrup rest at room temperature for at least 10 minutes before serving.
 Store in the fridge for up to 1 week, or freeze indefinitely
 Notes:
+-  You can use this fiber syrup as a 1:1 alternative for honey, maple syrup, or sugar free syrup

+- For a specific recipe with this high fiber inulin syrup, check out my High Fiber Protein Bar!
 ---